Skip to main content

 Required Skills

-Basic understanding of GitHub, knowing how to fork a respository, create a branch, commit changes, and submit a Pull Request
+Basic understanding of GitHub, knowing how to fork a repository, create a branch, commit changes, and submit a Pull Request

 Step 1: Register to the Cosmos Chain Registry